Mario-E-G/Bookshop/README.md

 # Bookshop
-Simple website for online reading books
+Simple website for online reading books using Angular